StarNumber12046/frontend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for our website.
+about: Suggest an idea or improvement for our website.
 title: 'Feature request — '
 labels: enhancement
 assignees: ''